mlcommons/training/image_classification/README.md

 ### Steps to download and verify data
-Unfortunately this has not been well automated, yet.
+Unfortunately data downloading and preprocess is a somewhat cumbersome process.
 Please refer to the instructions here:

 https://github.com/tensorflow/models/tree/master/research/inception#getting-started